Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 it generates Microop instance and assigns parsed mnemonic and params to corresponding fields of the Microop object.

-## The handle_statement: registering found microops as class object
+## The handle_statement: translating found microops as class object and registering it to macroop object
 Now we can understand how the GEM5 parses def block (defining macroop) and translate its statements to the microop objects.
 However, this is not the end of the parsing macroop.
-Let's go back to the parse function.
+Let's go back to the p_macroop_def_1 parse function.

 ```python
 359     for statement in t[4].statements: